MicrosoftDocs/windows-dev-docs/windows-apps-src/updates-and-versions/choose-a-uwp-version.md

 ## What's different in each UWP version?

-New and changed APIs for UWP are available in every successive version of Windows 10.
-For specific information about what features were added in which version, see [What's new for developers in Windows 10](../whats-new/windows-10-build-19041.md).
+New and changed APIs for UWP are available in every successive version of Windows 10 and Windows 11.
+For specific information about what features were added in which version, see [What's new for developers in Windows 10/11](../whats-new/windows-10-build-19041.md).

 For reference topics that enumerate all device families and their versions, and all API contracts and their versions, see [Device families](/uwp/extension-sdks/) and [API contracts](/uwp/extension-sdks/).